 Medication

-Many human prescription and over the counter medications are toxic to animals.
-For example, paracetamol is a common human pain medication that is particularly toxic to cats, even in tiny amounts.
-Ibuprofen, another common human pain medication, can be severely toxic to dogs in only small amounts.
-Never medicate your animal without the advice of your veterinarian and make sure that all medications (human and animal) are kept in sealed containers away from your animals.
 Some animal medicines can be dangerous to your animal if used incorrectly, or if an animal ingests them accidentally.
 For example, overdoses of medications can be dangerous and some flea prevention treatments for dogs contain compounds that are highly toxic for cats; so, these should never be used on cats and cats should not be exposed to them.
 Always use veterinary drugs according to the directions given by your veterinarian and the package instructions.

 Food

-Some foods are toxic to companion animals and so should be kept secure where your animal cannot access them and should never be fed to animals.
-These include chocolate, onions and garlic (including products containing onion or garlic powder, e.g. baby food), tomato (including the plant), macadamia nuts, plants belonging to the Allium family (e.g., spring onion, chives, etc), grapes (including dried grapes – sultanas and raisins), and products containing caffeine are just a few (please check with your veterinarian for more information).
-Feeding fat trimmings may be associated with the development of pancreatitis (which is inflammation of the pancreas and can be very serious) and foods such as raw fish, liver, and sugary foods can be associated with metabolic diseases when fed in excess.
-Avocado is toxic to many animals including birds, dogs, mice, rabbits, horses, and livestock.
-Cooked bones are very dangerous to companion animals, as these can splinter, causing gastrointestinal obstructions which can be fatal.
+Some foods are potentially dangerous for companion animals and so should be kept secure where your animal cannot access them and should never be fed to animals.
+These include chocolate, onions and garlic (including products containing onion or garlic powder, e.g., baby food), tomato (including the plant), macadamia nuts, plants belonging to the Allium family (e.g., spring onion, chives, etc), grapes (including dried grapes – sultanas and raisins), and products containing caffeine (please check with your veterinarian for more information).

 Raw dough which contains yeast can also be toxic to animals.
 If ingested, the live yeast in dough (for example, bread dough, pizza dough, sourdough and starters) produce ethanol (alcohol) in the stomach.
 The alcohol is rapidly absorbed and can cause alcohol intoxication in your animal; this can be serious if a lot of live yeast and dough have been ingested (see the section on alcohol for more details on signs of alcohol intoxication).